haoheliu/2021-ISMIR-MSS-Challenge-CWS-PResUNet/README.md

 # Note: Batchsize is set to 16 by default.
 Check your hard ware configurations to avoid GPU OOM.
 source models/resunet_joint_training_other/run.sh
 ```
-- By default, we use 16 batchsize and 8 gpus.
+- By default, we use batchsize 8 and 8 gpus for *vocal* and batchsize 16 and 8 gpus for *other*.
 You can custum your own by modifying parameters in the above run.sh files.

 - Training logs will be presented in the *mss_challenge_log* folder.
 System will perform validations every two epoches.